Recipe for Country Potato Soup

 We always served stewed potatoes with cornbread.
 Potato soup was the thick liquid that was left after all the potatoes were gone.
 It never occurred to me to make “potato soup” intentionally until many years later.

-Well anyway, having the Country Potato Soup at Nick’s Steakhouse got me thinking about “how we used to do it.”
-Now I’m on the search for Nick’s recipe or something similar.
+Well anyway, having the Country Potato Soup at Nate’s Steakhouse got me thinking about “how we used to do it.”
+Now I’m on the search for Nate’s recipe or something similar.
 If I find a good one I’ll share it with you!
 Nothing like good comfort food in fall weather!

 Another great soup for cold weather is homemade vegetable beef soup.
 Here’s a recipe that I use sometimes.
 Once you’ve made vegetable soup a few times, you’ll find that you never make it the same way twice, not exactly anyway)))